Dismalitie/tic-themes/README.md

 # tic80-themes
 Sprite and tile themes for TIC80

+You can try these themes as a demo with the `demo.exe` file in each theme folder.

 # How do I install TIC-80 themes?
 To install a TIC-80 theme, follow these steps.